Berkanktk/CyberSecurity/README.md

 # Services
+A variety of services that can be useful for cybersecurity professionals.

 ## Network security
 An Intrusion Detection and Prevention System (IDPS) or simply Intrusion Prevention System (IPS) is a system that can detect and prevent network intrusions.
 IDS setups can be divided based on their location in the network into: